 Teach for the EFA

 The EFA seeks instructors for courses in all levels of editing for both fiction and nonfiction, including technical, academic, scientific, medical, and other specialties.
-Our audiences include freelance editors as well as staff editors, individuals and companies that hire editors, and others in and around the editorial space.
+Our audiences include freelance editors and the writers who hire them, as well as staff editors, publishing professionals, and others in and around the editorial space.

 As an organization of freelancers, we respect your time and expertise.
 We offer long lead times for course creation; fair, equitable standardized fees; and support with syllabus development and using our course site.
 We’ll also handle all aspects of administration, including processing enrollments and registrations, and we’ll promote your course in our newsletters and social media.